Frequently Asked Questions

 Why do you sometimes have difficulty with conversation?

 One of my symptoms is cognitive difficulty (aka “brain fog”), which manifests itself in many different ways.
 I have short term memory difficulty.
 I’ll ask Will a question and then one minute later either can’t remember what he said, can’t remember what I asked, or can’t even remember that I asked anything.
 I can be easily confused and have difficulty processing information.
 Will might ask what I want to eat on my salad and I’ll be thinking in my mind, “What….do…..I….want….to….eat….on….my….salad?”
 I literally repeat the whole question very slowly in my mind.
-I’ve become very aware of each step in the mental process.
 I have to figure out what words were said, what they each mean, what they mean together, and then figure out my answer.

 Sometimes I’ll have difficulty with word recall for simple everyday words.
 Other times I will switch my words all up and say the opposite of what I mean.
 So if I say something that totally doesn’t make sense, just ignore it!